bylexus/adventofcode2020/README.md

 But for the 2nd part, things get just magnitudes too big...

 I don't have a solution for now, I have to investigate furter first.

+--

+2nd approach: REGEXES!
+I just form a complete, massive regex, recursively built from the rules.
+Works like a charm for part 1.
+For part 2, I manually replaced the recursive rule with the ... recursive version :-) so I did some recursion-resolving until a certain deepness (just tried it out manually how many are necessary, really).

+Man, that one took me almost the whole day...